Philiparolfe/Philiparolfe/README.md

 Web Developer
 -------------

 I've been learning to code for 5 years starting with a Raspberry Pi and Python.
-Recently, I've switched careers and have found a passion for fullstack web development.
+Recently, I've switched careers and have found a passion for fullstack development.
 I am currently learning web development through The Odin Project https://www.theodinproject.com/

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [philip.rolfe@icloud.com](mailto:philip.rolfe@icloud.com)